 We almost always travel on, or around, holiday weekends.
 For example, our recent trip to Molokai was scheduled over the Easter long weekend.
 We departed on the Thursday evening and returned home on the red-eye flight on Tuesday evening, arriving super early on Wednesday morning.
 This gave us a 6 day trip but we only burned 1 vacation day (the Tuesday).

 Even though we both work corporate jobs and have a baby, we still travel at least once a month.
-Baby B has visited 6 countries in his young life, proving to us that travel doesn’t have to stop when you have a family and career.
+Baby B has visited 6 countries in his young life.

 Baby B and Dad at the Louvre Museum in Paris

 Nicole also earns overtime hours that she banks and converts into vacation days.
 She hosts information sessions, attends networking events and sometimes visits with candidates outside of normal work hours.
 At the end of the year she typically accumulates an additional 2 weeks of vacation days in lieu of pay.
 Work hard, play hard.